gonka-ai/gonka-openai/python/README.md

 1. **Custom HTTP Client**: The library intercepts all outgoing API requests by wrapping the HTTP client's request method
 2. **Request Body Signing**: For each request, the library:
    - Extracts the request body
+   - Generates a hybrid timestamp in nanoseconds (required for all requests)
+     - Uses a combination of wall clock time and performance counter
+     - Ensures timestamps are unique and monotonically increasing
+     - Maintains accuracy to standard time servers within at least 30 seconds
+   - Concatenates the request body, timestamp, and transfer address
-   - Signs it with your private key using ECDSA
+   - Signs the concatenated data with your private key using ECDSA
    - Adds the signature to the `Authorization` header
+3. **Headers**: The library adds the following headers to each request:
-3. **Address Generation**: Your Cosmos address (derived from your private key) is added to the `X-Requester-Address` header
+   - `X-Requester-Address`: Your Cosmos address (derived from your private key)
+   - `X-Timestamp`: The timestamp in nanoseconds used for signing (required for all requests)
 4. **Endpoint Selection**: Requests are routed to the Gonka network using a randomly selected endpoint
+5. **Transfer Address**: Each endpoint MUST include a transfer address (the Cosmos address of the provider at that endpoint).
+This is a required parameter for all requests and will cause requests to fail if not provided.

 ## Cryptographic Implementation